quicwg/base-drafts/draft-ietf-quic-recovery.md

 * the latest RTT sample is higher than the SRTT, perhaps due to a sustained increase in the actual RTT, but the smoothed SRTT has not yet caught up.

-The 1.125 multiplier increases reordering resilience.
-Implementers MAY experiment with using other multipliers, bearing in mind that a lower multiplier reduces reordering resilience and increases spurious retransmissions, and a higher multiplier increases loss recovery delay.
+Implementers MAY experiment with using other reordering fractoins, bearing in mind that a lower multiplier reduces reordering resilience and increases spurious retransmissions, and a higher multiplier increases loss recovery delay.

 ## Timeout Loss Detection